johnjmitchell/k8s-pdns-galera/README.md

 # DNS Server Deployment

-This project automates the deployment of a DNS server using Ansible for infrastructure provisioning and Kubernetes for deploying the DNS server components.
-Ansible deploys the VMs and intalls k3s, while Kubernetes deploys the DNS server components onto the k3s cluster.
+This project automates the deployment of a DNS server infrastructure using Ansible for provisioning and Kubernetes for orchestrating the DNS server components.
+Here's how it works:

+- Infrastructure Provisioning with Ansible: Ansible handles the deployment of virtual machines (VMs) and installs k3s, a lightweight Kubernetes distribution, on these VMs.
+This sets up the foundation for hosting the DNS server components.

+- Deployment with Kubernetes: Once the infrastructure is in place, Kubernetes takes over to deploy and manage the DNS server components within the k3s cluster.
+This includes deploying pods, services, and other necessary resources to ensure the DNS server functions correctly.

 ## Getting Started